paanil/mug/README.md

 The whole thing was made by
 * Ilari Paananen ilari.k.paananen@student.jyu.fi

+The work should be worth 5 credits because it has:
+- all the mandatory features (3 credits)
+- IR generation (1 credit)
+- AMD64 code generation with naive register allocation (1 credit)

 ## Summary

-- target language AMD64, Windows' calling convention
+- target language AMD64, Windows compatible calling convention
 - recommended OS for testing: Windows
 - needed to compile mug: g++ with C++11 support (GCC 5.3.0 works)
 - needed to assemble and link mug's output: NASM and GCC